civilKaos82/parsing-data-1-csv-in-csv-out-challenge/README.md

 *Note:* When we read and write to a file, we can choose a mode (like `"r"` for read and `"w"` for write).
 The CSV modes are the same as the [modes available for File](http://ruby-doc.org/core-2.1.0/IO.html#method-c-new-label-IO+Open+Mode).

+### Release 5: Collect and Save Information
+Now that we can write data to CSV, let's write a script that will allow us to create a sort of CSV address book.
+We'll enter people's names, phone numbers, etc. and then save the data to a CSV file.
+Let's modify the runner file so that when it runs, we're prompted to enter information.
+We'll enter the data for as many people as we want.
+And then, once we're done making entries, the data we've entered will be written to a CSV file.

 ## Conclusion
 The overall goal of this challenge is to learn to manipulate Ruby objects and CSV as part of a single application.
 All the data we needed for our people was held in the CSV file, but it's all text lacks behavior.
 By creating Ruby objects based on the data, we were able to more easily iterate over the people.
 This is a common pattern in software engineering: change the representation of data from Format A to Format B to make it easier to do X with it.